What do Seventh-day Adventists Believe about the Lord’s Supper?

 And as a final directive, He instructed His disciples saying, “do this in remembrance of Me” (Luke 22:19, NKJV).

 It’s in direct obedience to this instruction that Adventists practice the Lord’s Supper.

 Beyond the symbolic connection of the Lord’s Supper to the Passover and Christ’s death, there are more symbols to consider.
-And one the Adventist church considers is the supper as a symbol of the New Covenant.
+Adventists believe that it’s also a symbol of the new covenant.